 The details depend on where you live, how many people are sick with COVID-19 in your community and what phase of reopening or lockdown your area is in.
 To limit the spread of the virus, you might want to cancel any medical appointments you can safely put off.
 When in doubt, call first.

-Official guidelines still say that doctors and clinics should prioritize urgent and emergency visits now.
+Official guidelines still say that doctors and clinics should prioritize urgent and emergency visits.
 The goal is to keep people healthy and conserve needed supplies.

-Some doctors and other health care professionals are now offering limited routine visits.
-While any procedure considered “elective” during the height of the lockdown, some are being considered on a case-by-case basis.
+Some doctors and other health care professionals offer limited routine visits.
+While any procedure considered “elective” are being considered on a case-by-case basis.

 It’s important to know that “elective” isn’t the same as “optional.”
 Doctors call anything that’s planned in advance an elective procedure.
 So think mammograms, colonoscopies, tonsillectomies, and more.